 The Temple of St. Blaise

-The church adopted the Protestant faith during the Reformation (1530), as did the other places in the present canton of Neuchâtel.
-During this period, the old county of Neuchâtel was a principality under the French Catholic dynasty of Orléans-Longueville.
+The church adopted the Protestant faith in 1530 when Neuchâtel was a principality of the French Catholic dynasty d’Orléans-Longueville.

-Neuchâtel chose the Protestant Prussian King Frederick I in 1707 as the successor of the extinct dynasty Orléans-Longueville.
-The Prussian king would remain (formally) prince of Neuchâtel and St. Blaisse until 1857, although the canton Neuchâtel had joined the Swiss Confederation or Eidgenossenschaft in 1815.
+The Prussian King remain (formally) prince of Neuchâtel and St. Blaisse until 1857, although the canton Neuchâtel had joined the Swiss Confederation or Eidgenossenschaft in 1815.